Wellington Raukaraka Scholarship (School-leaver scholarships for leadership)

-Scholarships will be awarded competitively based on academic merit, leadership, and commitment to community.
-Scholarships are valued at $5,000 - $10,000 for the first year of study which can be put towards accommodation costs at a Te Herenga Waka Hall of Residence, or as a stipend to contribute towards your first year living costs.
+Scholarships will be awarded competitively based on academic merit, leadership, commitment to community, sporting and cultural achievements.
+Scholarships are valued at $5,000 or $10,000 for the first year of study which can be put towards accommodation costs at a Te Herenga Waka—Victoria University of Wellington hall of residence, or as a stipend to contribute towards your first year living costs.

-The Wellington Raukaraka Scholarships recognise the University's commitment to supporting school leavers who demonstrate leadership qualities to study at Te Herenga Waka—Victoria University of Wellington, and recognises them as New Zealand’s leaders of the future.
+The Wellington Raukaraka Scholarship recognises the University's commitment to supporting school leavers who demonstrate leadership qualities and recognises them as New Zealand’s leaders of the future.

-- Applicants must be New Zealand Citizens, Permanent Residents or an International Student who has completed at least two full years (ie. their Year 12 and Year 13) at a New Zealand Secondary School at the time of application.
+- Applicants must be New Zealand Citizens, Permanent Residents or International Students who have completed at least two full years (ie. their Year 12 and Year 13) at a New Zealand Secondary School at the time of application.

 - Applicants are expected to have their NCEA Level 2 Certificate endorsed with Merit from Year 12 (or an equivalent level of achievement in an alternate qualification).

-- Applicants must be intending to enrol full-time in the year following application in their first Undergraduate Degree at Victoria University of Wellington.
+- Applicants must be intending to enrol full-time in the year following application in their first undergraduate degree at Te Herenga Waka—Victoria University of Wellington.

 - Applicants must be in Year 13 or have completed Year 13 in the year prior and be taking a gap year to be eligible to apply for this scholarship.